-Students who are eligible to graduate will receive a letter from SGS or the Office of Convocation approximately mid-October, which will confirm the student’s eligibility to graduate and the degree to be conferred.
-The letter will direct the student to the website of the office of convocation for all procedural details.
+Students who are eligible to graduate will receive a notification from SGS or the Office of Convocation approximately mid-October, which will confirm the student’s eligibility to graduate and the degree to be conferred.
+The notification will direct the student to the website of the office of convocation for all procedural details.

 Office of Convocation Website

 The Convocation website will be updated approximately mid-October with Fall convocation details.
 It includes a guide for graduation which provides further information about the items listed below.
 The details below remain fairly consistent from year-to-year; however graduating students must review updates prior to their own convocation.
 The onus is on the student to ensure that they do not miss any critical deadlines; doing so could jeopardize the student’s attendance at their own convocation.

 - Schedule: Generally the OS&OT students’ Convocation Ceremony is held in the evening of the Wednesday of the Fall convocation week in mid-November.